 Masungi Georeserve captured attention since it made rounds on social media.
-I’ve been wanting to go to this place even before I live in Baguio, however, you need to be a group of 7 or more to visit the place.
+I’ve wanted to go to this place even before I live in Baguio.
+However, you need to be in a group of 7 or more to visit the place.
 Thankfully, I got my chance to visit it last month together with my family and friends.

 Rates and Making Advance Reservations:

 Making reservations at least 3-4 days before the actual date of your visit is a must.
-Visit this website for reservation: masungigeoreserve.com/trailvisitrequest.
+Visit this website for a reservation: masungigeoreserve.com/trailvisitrequest.
 You can reserve a minimum of 7 people per group and a maximum of 14.
-If it’s impossible to you to get at least 7 people together, you can still go, but you’ll need to pay the cost for 7 guests regardless of how many people you have in your group.
+If you can’t get at least 7 people together, you can still go, but you’ll need to pay the cost for 7 guests regardless of how many people you have in your group.
 The rate is PHP 1,500 per guest on weekdays and PHP 1,800 per guest on weekends.
 Payments can be made via Bank of the Philippine Islands (BPI) bank deposit or PayPal.
-Note: Walk-ins are not allowed.
+Note: Walk-ins are not allowed

 Masungi Georeserve details:

 - Closed shoes (non-slip); slippers are not allowed